So, you have decided to have a go at Pilates? What to expect?

 When you are a beginner, the teacher will talk you through any misalignments you may have and guide you to an ideal and perfect posture through body analysis.

-The teacher will then guide you through fundamental exercises to warm up your body before using equipment.
+The teacher will then guide you through fundamental exercises to warm up your body before using the equipment.

 In a traditional Pilates studio you usually see: